NikolasRaymundo/vitopel-ai-assistant/README.md

 🧠 Knowledge Retention & Upskilling
 Preserve tribal knowledge from senior engineers and make it searchable for newer team members

-Empower new hires to learn “as they go” through natural language Q&A, reducing training time
+Empower new hires to learn "as they go" through natural language Q&A, reducing training time

 🏭 Cross-Department Intelligence
 Identify recurring issues across Maintenance, QC, and Operations by semantically linking document data and logs